Sayandip0408/dbrand-clone/README.md

 # dbrand-clone
-This is a clone website design of dbrand.com
+This is a clone homepage design of dbrand.com

 Here is the website link: